-Ms. REBECCA LINDLAND (Analyst, IHS Automotive): There is really just one industry these days.
+REBECCA LINDLAND: There is really just one industry these days.
 There's very few cars that are sourced completely from one region.

 GLINTON: Lindland says the auto industry's supply chain is increasingly global and fragile.

-Mr. MICHAEL MCHALE (Subaru): Part of the automotive business is production and logistics management.
+MICHAEL MCHALE: Part of the automotive business is production and logistics management.

 GLINTON: Michael McHale is with Subaru, which makes 55 percent of the vehicles it sells in the U.S. in the U.S. He says he's worried the Japanese disaster will have an almost immediate effect in dealers' showrooms.

 MCHALE: As it happens at Subaru, our stocks have been pretty low for a while.
 We've been selling very well the last couple, three years, so we're a little bit concerned going into this situation.
 Our stocks were low to begin with.

 GLINTON: Sonari Glinton, NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.